-V.A.1.b) Evaluation must be documented at the completion of the assignment.
-(Core) V.A.1.b).(1) For block rotations of greater than three months in duration, evaluation must be documented at least every three months.
-(Core) V.A.1.b).(2) Longitudinal experiences such as continuity clinic in the context of other clinical responsibilities must be evaluated at least every three months and at completion.
-(Core) V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: (Core)
+V.A.1.b) Evaluation must be documented at the completion of the assignment. ^(Core) V.A.1.b).(1) For block rotations of greater than three months in duration, evaluation must be documented at least every three months. ^(Core) V.A.1.b).(2) Longitudinal experiences such as continuity clinic in the context of other clinical responsibilities must be evaluated at least every three months and at completion. ^(Core)

-V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and.
-(Core)

-V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice.
-(Core)

-Background and Intent: The trajectory to autonomous practice in a subspecialty is documented by the subspecialty-specific Milestones evaluation during fellowship.

-These Milestones detail the progress of a fellow in attaining skill in each competency domain.
-It is expected that the most growth in fellowship education occurs in patient care and medical knowledge, while the other four domains of competency must be ensured in the context of the subspecialty.
-They are developed by a subspecialty group and allow evaluation based on observable behaviors.
-The Milestones are considered formative and should be used to identify learning needs.
-This may lead to focused or general curricular revision in any given program or to individualized learning plans for any specific fellow.
+V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: ^(Core) V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, ^(Core) V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice. ^(Core) documented by the sub These Milestones detai domain.
+It is expected to care and medical know ensured in the context group and allow evalua considered formative a The trajectory to autonomous practice in a subspecialty is especialty-specific Milestones evaluation during fellowship.
+I the progress of a fellow in attaining skill in each competency hat the most growth in fellowship education occurs in patient ledge, while the other four domains of competency must be of the subspecialty.
+They are developed by a subspecialty tion based on observable behaviors.
+The Milestones are nd should be used to identify learning needs.
+This may lead to ricular revision in any given program or to individualized learning plans for any specific fellow.

-V.A.1.d) The program director or their designee, with input from the Clinical Competency Committee, must: V.A.1.d).(1) meet with and review with each fellow their documented semi-annual evaluation of performance, including progress along the subspecialty-specific Milestones; (Core) V.A.1.d).(2) assist fellows in developing individualized learning plans to capitalize on their strengths and identify areas for growth; and, (Core) V.A.1.d).(3) develop plans for fellows failing to progress, following institutional policies and procedures.
-(Core)
+V.A.1.d) The program director or their designee, with input from the Clinical Competency Committee, must: V.A.1.d).(1) meet with and review with each fellow their documented semi-annual evaluation of performance, including progress along the subspecialty-specific Milestones; ^(Core) V.A.1.d).(2) assist fellows in developing individualized learning plans to capitalize on their strengths and identify areas for growth; and, ^(Core) V.A.1.d).(3) develop plans for fellows failing to progress, following institutional policies and procedures. ^(Core)